codescape/jira-scrum-poker/docs/start-scrum-poker-session.md

 ### Preconditions

-A Scrum Poker session can be started by every logged in user for any estimable issue from the issue detail page if the following requirements are met:
+A Scrum Poker session can be started by every logged-in user for any estimable issue from the issue detail page if the following requirements are met:

 * the user may see the issue
 * the issue is in an editable state